SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 -- Add freemium version option. - Add payment gateway.

 -------- Normal Site Future add on.
 -- add option where user can find out which are the improvements resume needs.
+Though we are providing this we have to give this in more dertail.
+Think about this is this needed or not.

 -- completed work
 # -- "How We Compare" make sure that this feature is correct. ---For now this is correct.